 Modules at the UCT Student YMCA are all centred on how faith integrates with all of life.
 Some of our […]

-As in the day when the YMCA was founded, we want to provide Christian nurture for young people in the tumultuous and rapidly changing atmosphere of society, but also see them transformed by the Gospel and launch out in many directions of social and cultural service.
+As in the day when the YMCA was founded, we want to provide Christian nurture for young people in the tumultuous and rapidly changing atmosphere of society, but also see them transformed by the gospel and launch out in many directions of social and cultural service.

 We aim to partner with local churches, to supplement and support their work, not to replace them.
 We are interdenominational, providing a place of dialogue in which we can greater appreciate the unity that the gospel provides, as well as the diversity that exists among the disciples of Christ.

-To promote human flourishing and the common good through Christian education and formation at UCT.
+Promoting human flourishing and the common good through Christian education and formation at UCT.